 If you're taken ill or have an accident abroad your travel insurance policy will repatriate you once you are well enough to travel.
 It is included within your medical cover.
 The insurance provider's Emergency Assistance team will help organise this along with the medical team who are treating you.
 If you are travelling in the UK, check repatriation with your insurance provider to see what is included.

-Your documents will be automatically emailed to you direct from your insurer.
+Your documents will be automatically emailed to you directly from your insurer.
 If you prefer to have your documents posted, please contact your insurer with this request.

 You will need to contact your insurance provider.
 Contact details will be provided with your policy documentation.

 Yes.
-Any changes to your health or medication that occurs before your departure needs to be declared to your insurer.
+Any changes to your health or medication that occurs before your departure need to be declared to your insurer.